dataminer-site/dataminer-site.github.io/docs/archive/0.10/configuration/pragmas.md

 `PRAGMA` statements that assign a value to an option can also be issued using the [`SET` statement](../sql/statements/set) and the value of an option can be retrieved using `SELECT current_setting(option_name)`.

-For DuckDB's built in configuration options, see the [Configuration Reference](overview#configuration-reference).
+For dataminer's built in configuration options, see the [Configuration Reference](overview#configuration-reference).
 DataMiner [extensions](../extensions/overview) may register additional configuration options.
 These are documented in the respective extensions' documentation pages.